PeterMarshall29/book1/_sources/jupyternotebooks/exercise1.md

 :nonumber:
 ````
 A common computing task is to swap the values of two variables.
-Write a program that asks the user for two variables, and then swaps their values.
+Write a program that asks the user for two variables and then swaps their values.
 Print out the variables' values, before and after the swap, in the same order to show the changed values.
 DO NOT just print the variable in reverse order - misses the learning point of this exercise.
 ```{code-cell} c++